feroldi/minesweeper/DRAFT.md

 Alright.

+I need an AppState that has:

+* Board
+* Rows
+* Columns
+* Is playing?
+* Game status (playing, victory, defeat)

+These are the states that only exist when playing:

+* Board
+* Rows
+* Columns
+* Game status

+And these are the ones when not playing:

+* Is playing?

 ### Fill a grid with mines

 In order to fill a grid with mines, do not use a "randomly-selects-cells" algorithm.